-David H. Kelsey, Attorney
+David H. Kelsey

 David H. Kelsey is the founding shareholder of Atkinson & Kelsey, P.A., New Mexico's first and most experienced family law firm.
 He has devoted his practice exclusively to family law since 1973.
 His peers and competitors have called him the dean of family law attorneys in New Mexico.

 Born in Norfolk, Neb., into a family of lawyers -- both his father and grandfather practiced law -- Kelsey worked his way through the University of Notre Dame undergraduate and law schools.
 He came to New Mexico in 1961 and practiced with Albuquerque trial lawyer Joe Smith.
 Kelsey then entered the Army's Counterintelligence Corps and was stationed in Baltimore for two years.
 He returned to Albuquerque in 1963 and practiced personal injury law with Smith until 1967, when he joined Bill Atkinson in a practice that became known as Atkinson & Kelsey.

 During the early 1970s, Kelsey became aware of a growing need for experienced family law attorneys.
 At the time, family law was not a recognized or respected area of law.
 In 1973, Kelsey made a risky decision: the firm would specialize in and practice only family law.
 As he explains it, "It's a major area of law, and more people are directly affected by it than by all of the other areas of law put together."

 In the ensuing 46 years, Kelsey has not only built the state's largest family law firm, but also has achieved other numerous distinctions: